The Hunchback (1997 film): Plot

-Esmeralda is tried for the murder and found guilty after the metal boot torture.
-Frollo tells her that he will spare her if she gives herself to him, but she refuses.
-Quasimodo saves her from being hanged and publicly declares sanctuary.
-Captain Phoebus and his guards storm the cathedral, but Quasimodo defends it by throwing things at them.
+At the gallows, Quasimodo swings down from the cathedral on a rope to save Esmeralda, declaring sanctuary within Notre Dame and taking her to the bell tower.
+Captain Phoebus and his guards storm the cathedral, but Quasimodo successfully defends it by throwing stones and other objects at them.
+While in the cathedral, Esmeralda and Quasimodo become close friends.
+He shows her the bells and tells her of his plan to write a 600-page book.
+When she expresses missing her goat, Djali, Quasimodo ventures back to the Court of Miracles to retrieve it.
+Before he leaves, he entrusts his book to Gringoire to distribute to the people of Paris.

-Esmeralda stays in Notre Dame and she and Quasimodo become close friends.
-He introduces her to the bells of Notre Dame and tells her of his plans to write a 600-page book.
-Esmeralda confesses that she misses her goat Djali, so Quasimodo goes to the Court of Miracles to retrieve the goat.
-He gives his book to Gringoire to distribute to the citizens of Paris.
+When Quasimodo returns, he finds Esmeralda is gone.
+He confronts Frollo, who admits he has handed her over to the authorities.
+Frollo reveals the truth of Quasimodo's origins, denouncing him as a cursed freak, and brutally whips him.
+He attempts to strike him again, but the hunchback finally stands up for himself.

-When he returns, Esmeralda is gone.
-He confronts Frollo who admits that he turned Esmeralda over to the authorities.
-Frollo, refusing to help clear Esmeralda's name at Quasimodo's insistence, severely whips him.
-Frollo reveals the truth of Quasimodo's origins and curses him as a freak.
-He attempts to whip him again, but the hunchback finally stands up for himself.
+Esmeralda is once again led to be hanged.
+As the execution is about to take place, the Roma rebel and demand her freedom.
+Quasimodo, now at the top of Notre Dame, confronts Frollo, hanging him over the edge of a balcony.
+He forces the archdeacon to confess his crime to the crowd below.
+Believing that his confession will bring him absolution, Frollo screams, "It was I!", shocking King Louis XII.
+Esmeralda is freed.

-Esmeralda is about to be hanged once more, but the Gypsies rebel against the higher classes and demand that she be set free.
-Hanging Frollo over the edge of a balcony on Notre Dame, Quasimodo forces him to confess his crime to the crowd below.
-Believing he will gain absolution for his sins, Frollo shouts "It was I" leaving King Louis XI surprised.
-Esmeralda is freed and goes to Notre Dame to thank Quasimodo.
-However, Frollo, overcome with temptation again, attempts to stab her.
-Quasimodo intervenes and is stabbed instead.
-The pair fight, leading to Frollo falling to his death, while Quasimodo narrowly survives by hanging onto the parapet.
+She runs back to Notre Dame to thank Quasimodo, but Frollo, once again overcome with temptation, attempts to stab her.
+Quasimodo intervenes and takes the blade himself.
+A final fight breaks out between Quasimodo and Frollo, leading to Frollo falling from the cathedral to his death.

-Quasimodo tells Esmeralda that the pain is too much.
-While she attempts to tend his stab wound, he reveals that the biggest wound lies in his heart.
-Gringoire and Esmeralda ring the bells of Notre Dame in tribute to Quasimodo as he peacefully dies.
+In his final moments, as Esmeralda tries to tend to his stab wound, Quasimodo tells her that the pain is too much, and that the biggest wound lies in his heart.
+He dies peacefully as Esmeralda and Gringoire ring the bells of Notre Dame in tribute to him.